ameli/imate/docs/notes.rst

   cuda module is not loaded, or loaded.

   An anaconda wheel that was built on cuda 11, can NOT run on savio when cuda module is not loaded, or loaded.
-I did not excpet this, since it should run without needing to load any module in savio.
+I did not expect this, since it should run without needing to load any module in savio.
 Could this be the cuda "driver"?
-Becase the device driver is not bundled with the wheel, and it should be installed with the machine.
+Because the device driver is not bundled with the wheel, and it should be installed with the machine.
 Cuda driver 11 is not available on savio.

-* Results between float32 and float64 differs on CPU (but not GPU).
-For the matrix StocF-1465, we the traceinv result are:
-  float32: CPU: +1.361e+00, GPU: +3.574e+00
-  float64: CPU: +3.572e+00, GPU: +3.579e+00
-  Also, if I do astype(float64) on the 32-bit data, the 32-bit algorithm results on CPU chages to +3.574e+00.
-Thus, it shows the 32-bit data on CPU is not flawed, rather the CPU algorithm itelf has some issues.

-  Clearly 32-bit does not have enough prev=cision for large matrix-vector operations.
-But why the GPU gets it right?

-  One possible explanation (which I found not to be the case) is that maybe it actually casts the process to 64 bit, an that might be why 32-bit GPU is actually 64-bit and gives right answers.
-But it turns out this is not the case.
-Here is why:

-  The runtime of float64 is nearly twice the runtime of float32, either on CPU or GPU.
-Thus, it shows the 32-bit algorithm on GPU actually does 32-bit calculation, and not 64-bit.

 ====
 Name